google/api

 body string

-The name of the request field whose value is mapped to the HTTP body, or `*` for mapping all fields not captured by the path pattern to the HTTP body.
-NOTE: the referred field must not be a repeated field and must be present at the top-level of request message type.
+The name of the request field whose value is mapped to the HTTP request body, or `*` for mapping all request fields not captured by the path pattern to the HTTP body, or omitted for not having any HTTP request body.
+NOTE: the referred field must be present at the top-level of the request message type.

 response_body string

 Optional.
-The name of the response field whose value is mapped to the HTTP body of response.
-Other response fields are ignored.
-When not set, the response message will be used as HTTP body of response.
+The name of the response field whose value is mapped to the HTTP response body.
+When omitted, the entire response message will be used as the HTTP response body.
+NOTE: The referred field must be present at the top-level of the response message type.

 additional_bindings HttpRule repeated